Creating a New User in Redshift and Promoting to Superuser

 ALTER USER sysadmin_guy CREATEUSER;

-Now check the pg_user system table again, we can see ‘usesuper‘ column is true for the sysadmin_guy user we created above.
+Now, if you check the pg_user table again, we can check that the usesuper column is set to true for the user.

 Comments